NLnetLabs/routinator/source/installation.rst

 available memory and 1GB of disk space.
 This will give you ample margin for the RPKI repositories to grow over time, as adoption increases.

-As new RPKI repositories can emerge in any address range and on any domain name, outbound access must not be blocked in any way.
-Routinator only needs outbound ports for HTTPS and rsync to be open, on ports 443 and 873 respectively.
+As new RPKI repositories can emerge in any IP address range and on any domain name, outbound access must not be blocked in any way.
+Routinator only needs to establish outbound connections via HTTPS and rsync, on ports 443 and 873, respectively.

 Installing From Source
 ----------------------